-The Management Board expressed an opinion of substantial adequacy in terms of size, composition and operations, identifying a number of possible corrective measures to be taken in future years in areas that have shown a need for improvement (on the one hand, the need for a stronger balance between strategic and business issues, and - on the other hand and in a broader sense - the need regarding the control area; research into tools to narrow the gap in information between the management component and other Management Board Members; considering the different prerogatives of the Bodies, stronger enhancement of interaction with the Control Committee).
+The Management Board expressed an opinion of substantial adequacy in terms of size, composition and operations, identifying a number of possible corrective measures to be taken in future years in areas that have shown a need for improvement (on the one hand, the need for a stronger balance between strategic

+1.C.1. g) and i) and business issues, and - on the other hand and in a broader sense - the need regarding the control area; research into tools to narrow the gap in information between the management component and other Management Board Members; considering the different prerogatives of the Bodies, stronger enhancement of interaction with the Control Committee).